Professional Researchers Tracing YOUR Genealogy

 Cemeteries:

-•Fort Lawton Post Cemetery, Ft.
-Lawton, King County, WA, now part of Discovery Park in the City of Seattle.
+Fort Lawton Post Cemetery, Ft.
+Lawton, King County, WA, now part of Discovery Park in the City of Seattle and under the care of the VA National Cemetery Administration.

-•Vancouver Barracks Post Cemetery, Vancouver, Clark County, WA, still federal land.
+Vancouver Barracks Post Cemetery, Vancouver, Clark County, WA, under the care of the VA National Cemetery Administration.

 For more information about these camps, please see: